ItsSim/fsolauncher/release/fsolauncher-build-extras/readme.txt

 - Electron 16

 Upon installing this software, you understand and accept the following:
-* This program does not include a copy of The Sims Online or any other type of content of EA IP.
-It downloads everything needed from Archive.org upon the user’s request through the Installer tab.
+- This program does not include a copy of The Sims Online or any other type of content of EA IP.
+It downloads everything needed from Archive.org upon the user's request through the Installer tab.
-* FreeSO is downloaded from the official FreeSO GitHub releases.
+- FreeSO is downloaded from the official FreeSO GitHub releases.
-* OpenAL and .NET Framework are included in the launcher’s source files and do not need an active internet connection to be installed.
+- OpenAL and .NET Framework are included in the launcher's source files and do not need an active internet connection to be installed.
-* Remeshes are hosted compressed on a remote server and are downloaded upon user request.
+- Remeshes are hosted compressed on a remote server and are downloaded upon user request.
-* This program periodically makes requests to a remote server in order to check for new updates.
+- This program periodically makes requests to a remote server in order to check for new updates.
 For statistics and better troubleshooting, your launcher version and FreeSO installation status (yes/no), are included in the request.
-* This program connects via socket to a remote server in order to receive live updates and news from FreeSO Administrators in the form of desktop notifications.
+- This program connects via socket to a remote server in order to receive live updates and news from FreeSO Administrators in the form of desktop notifications.
 The launcher is NOT able to perform any other remote task other than receiving desktop notifications.

 Special Thanks to:
 - Womsy: Spanish Translator